Malaysia weather & when to go: October

-The winds of change continue to blow for both sides of the peninsula.
-The South-East monsoon is nearing its end; however, it often has a sting in the tale for both Langkawi and Penang, giving them some of their heaviest rainfall of the year.
-Over on the east-coast (Tioman Island, Perhentian Islands, Terengganu and Redang) the winds of the North-East monsoon gather momentum, bringing rougher sea conditions and a slight drop in temperature.
+The winds of change continue to blow for both sides of peninsula Malaysia in October.
+The south-east monsoon is nearing its end; however it often has a sting in the tale for both Langkawi and Penang, giving them some of their heaviest rainfall of the year.
+Over on the east-coast the winds of the north-east monsoon gather momentum, bringing rougher sea conditions and a slight drop in temperature.

 Langkawi, Penang, Pangkor

-The south-east monsoon is coming to an end; however, it often has a sting in the tale for both Langkawi and Penang, giving them some of their heaviest rainfall of the year (avg temp: 29 °C).
-Pangkor is the pick of the bunch on the west coast with half the amount of rainfall as its neighbours and an average daytime temperature of 30°C.
+The south-east monsoon is coming to an end on the west coast by October.
+Although it brings some of the heaviest rainfall of the year to Langkawi and Penang.
+Pangkor is the pick of the bunch on the west coast with half the amount of rainfall as its neighbours and an average day time temperature of 30°C.

 Key Festivals & Religious Ceremonies